How to define populations

 Methods to define population can be combined.
 For instance, populations can be defined using geographic boundaries and traits, or genetic differences and ecological or biogeographic proxies.

-• Geographic boundaries: when groups of individuals are separated by some uninhabited area which cannot easily be traversed (e.g. river, mountain, different habitat type, or other habitat types which can´t be crossed by the species).
+Geographic boundaries: when groups of individuals are separated by some uninhabited area which cannot easily be traversed (e.g. river, mountain, different habitat type, or other habitat types which can´t be crossed by the species).
 This includes human made barriers that likely disrupt movement of organisms for several of their generations (e.g. urbanization, dams).

-• Dispersal buffer: when dispersal distances are available for a given species one can create buffer polygons around observation points (occurrence points).
+Dispersal buffer: when dispersal distances are available for a given species one can create buffer polygons around observation points (occurrence points).
 Polygons that overlap are fused together, and the resulting polygon, along with the points falling within its area, are considered a single population.

-• Ecological or biogeographic proxies: differences in ecological conditions represent a proxy for potential local adaptations across a species’ range.
-This may be especially useful for designating populations when groups of individuals occur in continuous fashion across multiple ecological zones, as there may be different local adaptations even in what seems a continuous distribution.
+Ecological or biogeographic proxies: differences in ecological conditions represent a proxy for potential local adaptations across a species’ range.
+This may be especially useful for designating populations when groups of individuals occur in continuous fashion across multiple ecological zones, as there may be different local adaptations even in what seems to be a continuous distribution.
 In management this may be referred to as ecoregions, seed zones, proxies of genetic differentiation or similar terminology.

-• Traits (e.g., behavioral, morphological, physiological): when groups of individuals have different traits that may represent adaptations or may prevent interbreeding (such as type of song in birds or whales, adaptation to drier environments etc).
+Traits (e.g., behavioral, morphological, physiological): when groups of individuals have different traits that may represent adaptations or may prevent interbreeding (such as type of song in birds or whales, adaptation to drier environments etc).

-• Genetic differences/clades/groups: when a genetic (DNA-based) study has been performed which shows either (a) no gene flow between groups of individuals, and/or (b) a long period of time in which groups are separated (implying genetic divergence).
+Genetic differences/clades/groups: when a genetic (DNA-based) study has been performed which shows either (a) no gene flow between groups of individuals, and/or (b) a long period of time in which groups are separated (implying genetic divergence).
 In this case populations are normally delineated by identified genetic differences, e.g., mtDNA differences, population genetic clustering (STRUCTURE and similar), strong population division (FST), unique alleles, and other methods.

 Methods to define populations